 Since 2010, a mother orca and her calf have taken up residence in Victoria's Inner Harbour - in the form of a three-dimensional horticultural display.

 "The orcas" have made their home on the southeast corner of Humboldt and Government Streets, across from Tourism Victoria since 2010.
-The unique garden display is designed to enhance Victoria's downtown and is a popular photo opportunity for residents and the three million visitors to Victoria each year.
+The unique garden display is designed to enhance Victoria's downtown and is a popular photo opportunity.

 The horticultural display is portable and it is a temporary, seasonal installation.
 Each fall, it is transported back to the Beacon Hill Park nursery to winter in a greenhouse.